har-in-air/ESP32_OLED_webradio/README.md

 The  TAS5753MD needs a bit clock bck of at least 64*fs so that mclk can be tied to bck.
 Otherwise we also have to supply mclk.

-Original code generates bck = 32*fs.
-Now we generate bitclk = 64*fs by setting samplebits to 32 even though its  not a merus board.
-With 64*fs, the 16bit samples are left justified in the 32bit sample sent out.
+Original code generates bck = 32 * fs.
+Now we generate bitclk = 64 * fs by setting samplebitwidth to 32.
+With 64 * fs, the 16bit samples are left justified in the 32bit sample sent out.
 We configure the TAS5753MD for this data format.

 Bluetooth device name changed back to "ESP_SPEAKER"